-Visitors are frequently surprised to find classic examples at every turn.
-Three paintings by Monet, a Rembrandt portrait, and a Chinese Guanyin sculpture are among the treasures in the European and Asian galleries, while Winslow Homer’s painting of his studio at Prout’s Neck, Maine, Thomas Hart Benton’s view of a Texas boomtown and a major collection of sculptures by Gaston Lachaise are but a sampling from the American collection.
+Visitors to the MAG are frequently surprised to find classic examples at every turn.
+Three paintings by Monet (see Towing a Boat, Honfleur above) a Rembrandt portrait (above), and a Chinese Guanyin sculpture are among the treasures in the European and Asian galleries, while Winslow Homer’s painting of his studio at Prout’s Neck, Maine (also above), Thomas Hart Benton’s view of a Texas boomtown and a major collection of sculptures by Gaston Lachaise are but a sampling from the American collection.
 Changing exhibitions in the Lockhart Gallery showcase prints and drawings from the extensive collection of works on paper.

 Recent acquisitions include a dramatic 17th-century Italian Baroque painting, The Entombment, by Luca Giordano, a celebrated view of the Erie Canal by 19th-century painter George Harvey and a beautifully decorated suit of etched armor made in Germany in the 16th century.